the-deep/deeper/docs/Options/APIReference.rst

 For server errors, all except the following lists of predefined errors will have internal error code 500 by default.

-* 4001 : JWT refresh token is invalid or expired.
 * 4011 : User is not authenticated.
 Access token is required in the authorization header.
-* 4012 : JWT access token is invalid or expired.